Dentures / Partial Dentures at Von Boeckmann, DDS in Missouri City, TX

-Complete dentures are used when few original teeth remain.
-The dentist begins by removing any remaining teeth so the dentures can be fitted.
-He or she then makes a mold of the gums and sends it to a dental lab where customized dentures are constructed.
-Partial dentures are prepared in much the same way as a complete set and are utilized when only a few teeth are missing.
+A complete denture is used when a few natural teeth are remaining.
+Our dentists start the process by eliminating any natural remaining teeth's so that the dentures are fitted and aligned properly.
+Then a mold of the gums is taken and sends it to a dental lab where the customized dentures are constructed.
+Partial dentures are prepared in the same method as a complete set are made and get utilized when few teeth get missing.

-These Dentures allows patients to have their Dentures on the same day their teeth are removed.
-This prevents the embarrassment of being without teeth.
-As the extraction sites heal & the bone remodels, the denture will require adjustments & relining to make it fit better.
-At the end of a year when the healing is complete your dentist may advise you to get a new denture.
+Immediate Dentures allows patients to have their Dentures on the same day when the teeth are removed.
+As the extraction sites get heals & the bone remodels, the denture will require adjustments & relining to make it fit better.
+At the end of the year when the healing gets completed, our dentists may advise you to get a new denture.

 Once Your Dentures Have Been Placed

 At first, your dentures will feel uncomfortable because the gums and tissue are not accustomed to being in contact with man-made relining material.
 Once placed, dentures should be worn continually for the first few days to reduce the amount of swelling that may occur in the mouth.
 This swelling typically subsides in two to three days.
 Until patients adjust to their new set of teeth, the dentures may feel loose and awkward while chewing food.
 Eating soft food may be necessary for the first few days.
 Reading aloud helps to overcome any speech impediments that may occur from the new dentures.
 Typically, lower dentures take longer to get used to than upper dentures.
 The underlying jawbone may take several months to completely heal and become accustomed to the dentures.
 Once this occurs, the dentist removes the dentures and creates a permanent lining for your teeth (a denture lining is a soft material that cushions the contact between the denture and the gum tissues).